d-e-k-k/aquapi_backend/README.md

 ## Some Wanted/Needed Additions
 - Allow for multiple aquariums to be monitored
-- Better formatting for the temperature graph axis
-- Calendar Widget for date range selector
 - Refactoring date format to follow MM/DD/YYYY instead of DD-MM-YYY
 - And much more!